cryobry/openwrtbuilder/README.md

-See `openwrtBuild --help` or `openwrtContainerBuild --help` for options.
+See `openwrtBuild --help` for options.